LauraBang22/cds-language/Assignments/Assignment2/README.md

 #### Neural Network
 When running the neural network model on the data, it  gives an accuracy of 84%, which is one percent better than the logistic regression model.
 At first glance the loss curve for the model looks very good.
 It decreases and stabilizes, which is good.
 I don't have something to compare it to, which makes it difficult to tell is the model is either underfitting or overfitting.
-That is something that could be worked on adding.
+That is something that could be worked on adding to the code.

 #### CodeCarbon
 I have used the package ```CodeCarbon``` to measure the environmantal impact of running the code in this repository.
 Please see Assignment 5 for the results of that.